First Login and the Setup Wizard

 The WHMCS Dashboard will appear.

 The Dashboard is part of the admin area.
 From here you can manage every aspect of WHMCS.
+This document describes the Dashboard in WHMCS 8.0 and later.

 There are some common elements to every page throughout the admin area: